Fire Insurance for Your Business

 Here are some tips for maintaining your fire insurance policy.

-- Review your policy annually.
-Make sure it includes all of your buildings and all of your locations.
-Check the addresses listed in the policy ensure they are accurate.
+- Review your policy annually to ensure it includes all of your buildings and locations.
+Make sure the addresses shown in the policy are correct.

 - If you own multiple buildings, consider insuring them under a single policy with a blanket limit.
 One policy will be cheaper than several individual policies.